Kosisochi/Portfolio/README.md

 **Ernst & Young LLP | Wellington, New Zealand	(_Jun 2023 – Mar 2024_)**
 - 	Furthered solution design within the firm through the design of Generative AI–based proof of concept for improving internal EY processes and for bidding on client work.
 This included prompt engineering and building AI apps with Python.
-- 	Established the data-driven capabilities of a client organization through the definition, design, implementation, and testing of metrics and visual reporting build for multiple insightful Operation and Management PowerBI dashboards under stringent time constraints; which included the inaugural integration of diverse data sources on Snowflake
+- 	Established the data-driven capabilities of a client organization through the definition, design, implementation, and testing of metrics and visual reporting build for multiple insightful PowerBI dashboards under stringent time constraints; which included the inaugural integration of diverse data sources on Snowflake
 - 	Reduced rework in the product development process by 75% through agile development methods, rapidly wireframing/prototyping the specified requirements; fostering efficient collaboration with product owners.
-- 	Minimized ambiguity by 100% during product handover by developing detailed design documents to effectively communicate with and guide the client/stakeholder through each stage.
+- 	Significantly minimized ambiguity during product handover by developing detailed design documents to effectively communicate with and guide the client/stakeholder through each stage.
 - 	Increased output by 25% through the establishment of standardized templates for every deliverable, ensuring consistency which guaranteed superior output quality throughout the team.